 An additional source of information on the number of killer whales killed or injured incidental to commercial fishery operations is the self-reported fisheries information required of vessel operators by the MMPA.
-During the period between 1994 and 1998, there were no fisher self-reports of killer whale mortalities from any fisheries operating within the range of this stock.
+During the period between 1994 and 2001, there were no fisher self-reports of killer whale mortalities from any fisheries operating within the range of this stock.
 However, because logbook records (fisher self-reports required during 1990-94) are most likely negatively biased (Credle et al. 1994), these are considered to be minimum estimates.
-Self-reported fisheries data are incomplete for 1994, not available for 1995, and considered unreliable after 1995 (see Appendix 4 of Hill and DeMaster 1998).
+Logbook data are available for part of 1989-1994, after which incidental mortality reporting requirements were modified.
+Under the new system, logbooks are no longer required; instead, fishers provide self-reports.
+Data for the 1994-1995 phase-in period is fragmentary.
+After 1995, the level of reporting dropped dramatically, such that the records are considered incomplete and estimates of mortality based on them represent minimums (see Appendix 7 in Angliss et al. 2001 for details).